rahul2512/MSK_ML_codes/README.md

 #a) Pipeline to run ML methods such NN, LM which can be easily extended for other methods.
 #b) We have used this pipeline to run cross-validation on cluster.
 Therefore, to run on laptop may require slight tweak in the code.
 #c) Final training and testing can be easily done on any laptop/computer.
 #d) Code for analysis and plotting is also provided.

 # Code description
 #pytorch_utilities.py -- contains function for various models (Linear, Neural Network, ....) and generate a file with hyperparameters choices
 #pytorch.py -- several functions to handle data, perform cross-validation, train model, forward pass, plot and analyse results
 #analysis*py -- perform cross-validation
+#plot_results.py -- contains function to estimate validation accuracy, find best hyper-parameters, train final model, plot results and compute statistics

 # Test data for reproducing the results are provided here.
 The full training can be obtained on request to vikranth.harthikotenagaraja@eng.ox.ac.uk